aollagnier/SciLEx/paper/paper.md

 SciLEx is built around the following core capabilities, each thoroughly documented in our [readthedocs.io](https://scilex.readthedocs.io/en/latest/):

 * Multi-source collection.
 Papers are retrieved concurrently from up to twelve academic APIs — Semantic Scholar, OpenAlex, IEEE, ArXiv, Springer, Elsevier, HAL, DBLP, ORKG, OpenAIRE, Istex, and PubMed — using parallel processing to minimise collection time.
 * Flexible query construction.
-Users can either supply a flat list of keywords, generating one query per keyword, or define two keyword groups whose terms are combined pairwise — implicitly encoding both OR logic (within groups) and AND logic (across groups) — without writing raw query strings.
+Users can either supply a flat list of keywords, generating one query per keyword, or define two keyword groups whose terms are combined pairwise — implicitly encoding both OR logic (within groups) and AND logic (across groups) — without writing raw query strings — as illustrated in [Appendix A](#appendix-a)
 * Cross-source deduplication.
 Results are deduplicated across APIs using DOI matching, URL matching, and normalized exact title matching, ensuring that papers retrieved from multiple sources are merged into a single record.
 * Citation network extraction.
 SciLEx retrieves citation and reference lists via OpenCitations and Semantic Scholar, with results cached locally in SQLite to avoid redundant API calls across runs.
 This enables both impact-based filtering and citation snowballing.
 * Multi-stage quality filtering.
 Collected papers pass through a configurable pipeline that enforces time-aware citation thresholds, filters by item type, and ranks results by a composite relevance score computed from keyword matches and optional bonus keywords.